What Causes Stress and Anxiety?

 • Slow breathing or meditation

-• Warm and nourishing meals
+• Warm, nourishing meals

 • Limiting screen exposure before bed

-4. Improve sleep quality
+4. Improve Sleep Quality

-While lifestyle changes form the foundation of stress management, supplements can offer additional support—especially when targeting the underlying causes of stress and anxiety.
-Nutrients that support neurotransmitters, adaptogens rooted in Ayurveda, and herbs that promote relaxation may help the body maintain a more balanced response to everyday pressures.
+Nutrients that support neurotransmitters, adaptogens rooted in Ayurveda, and herbs traditionally used for calmness may help support a more balanced response to everyday stress.

 Frequently Asked Questions